Upgrade

 Node-Naming and Upgrade

-In Couchbase Enterprise Server Version 7.2 or later, the node-name must be correctly identified in the node-certificate as a Subject Alternative Name.
+In Couchbase Enterprise Server Version 7.2 or later, the node-name must be identified in the node-certificate as a Subject Alternative Name.
 If the node-name is not correctly identified, failure may occur during upgrade.
 For information, see Node-Certificate Validation.

 Downgrade